Suspected Boko Haram gunmen kill 37 near northeast Nigeria's Maiduguri

 The militant Islamist group has killed thousands and left around 1.5 million displaced during a six-year insurgency during which it has tried to create an Islamic caliphate in the northeast of Africa’s most populous nation and top oil exporter.

-Maiduguri, the city closest to the scene of the attacks, this week became the new site of the Nigerian military command center for operations to fight Boko Haram.
+Maiduguri, the city closest to the scene of the attacks, this week became the new site of the Nigerian military command centre for operations to fight Boko Haram.